In 1966, Nintendo released a board game based on the original Ultraman TV series, which had started that same year.

 In the distance, the next opponent looms: scary Red King (レッドキング).

 Ultraman Game is one of Nintendo's grey band games.
-It sold for ¥400.
+It originally sold for ¥400.

 The game bears the UltraQ (ウルトラQ) logo.
 UltraQ was the first of the 'Ultra' series created by Tsuburaya Productions and aired by the Tokyo Broadcasting System (TBS).
 It is the spiritual prequel to Ultraman.